wp-plugins/mail-on-update/readme.txt

 Contributors: kubi23
 Donate link: https://flattr.com/thing/7653/Mail-On-Update-WordPress-Plugin
 Tested up to: 3.5.1
-Stable tag: 4.6.0
+Stable tag: 5.0.0
-Requires at least: 2.8
+Requires at least: 3.0
-Tags: wordpress, plugin, mail, e-mail, notification, update, updates, notifications, mail-on-update, email, plugins, inform, version, versions
+Tags: wordpress, plugin, mail, e-mail, notification, update, updates, notifications, mail-on-update, email, plugins, inform, version, versions, theme, themes, core

 Sends an E-Mail to one (i.e. WordPress admin) or multiple E-Mail Addresses if new updates of plugins are available.

 == Description ==

-As of WordPress Version 2.5, WordPress automaticly checks if a new update for an installed plugin is available.
+As of WordPress Version 2.5, WordPress automaticly checks if a new update for an installed plugin or theme is available.
 However, you still have to check your wp-admin to see the notification.
 This plugin informs you via E-mail when a new update is available.
-It uses the build-in update function to periodicly check for new versions at the wordpress plugin directory.
+It uses the build-in update function to periodicly check for new versions at the wordpress plugin and theme directory.
 If a new version is available, the WordPress-Admin will recieve an E-mail every 12 Hours, informing him which plugins needs to be updated.

 As of Plugin Version 2.0 you can set multilple Recipients and filter plugins according to your requirements.